10 Top Eyeliner Tips for Aging Eyes

 8. Choose eyeliners in natural rich tones for a youthful glow

 Deep blacks, harsh colors, and metallics can make eyes look smaller and more tired.
-Instead, opt for natural colors in rich tones, such as brown, charcoal, or navy.
-These softer shades provide definition without overwhelming your eyes, which is especially important for mature skin.
+Instead, opt for natural colors in rich tones, such as brown, charcoal, eggplant, or navy.

 A woman applying eyeshadow in the upper eyelid crease.